daPhipz/translation-utils/README.md

 This lets you check your edits one last time and helps with writing a message about the changes to the original translator.

 Once all this is done, you just need to upload the file `FINAL-*.po` to Damned Lies and you are good to go!

+## New to translating the GNOME Project?

+First of all - Welcome!
+I am very happy that you want to contribute by translating apps for the GNOME ecosystem.

+A good place to get started is "Damned Lies", the web application we use to coordinate translation within the different language teams.
+Go to <https://l10n.gnome.org/teams/> and search for your language.

+For instructions on how to join a team, have a look at team page for your language or contact the team coordinator.

+Some good places to stay up to date and ask questions are as follows:

+- The GNOME i18n [IRC/Matrix](https://wiki.gnome.org/GettingInTouch/IRC)
+- The GNOME i18n [mailing list](https://mail.gnome.org/mailman/listinfo/gnome-i18n)
+- The mailing list of the translation team for your language

+If you have questions regarding the scripts in this repo, don't hesitate to ask!
+I'll do my best to answer them.